-Over the past few years, Nvidia hasn’t exactly been known for their low prices, nor for offering good value in the low-end and the mid-range.
-However, things changed recently, and Nvidia seems to be taking the competition more seriously in 2020.
+Over the past few years, Nvidia hasn’t exactly been known for low prices or for providing good value in the low-end and the mid-range.
+However, things have changed recently, and Nvidia seems to be taking the competition more seriously in 2020.

 The 6 Best GTX 1660 Super Graphics Cards in 2020